WHITE-HAT999/testtttt/README.md

 			},
 			{
 				name = 'Client-Based Anti Kick',
 				description = 'Cancel any kick request involving you sent by the client.
 This may prompt detection from Adonis or similar anti-cheats.
-You will need to rejoin and re-run Sirius to toggle.', settingType = 'Boolean',
+You will need to rejoin and re-run Contro to toggle.', settingType = 'Boolean',
 				current = false,

-				id = 'Nokick'
+				id = 'antikick'
 			},
 			{
 				name = 'Muffle audio while unfocused',